housleyn/FusionDeepONetSurrogate/README.md

 your parameters must also be specified in your SurrogateParameters.txt so the surrogate model knows which columns are paramters.
 They must be passed in as a list:

 ["param1","param2"]

+(will need to do something about lhs sample size)